-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANG E ACT OF 1934 For th e fiscal year ended Septembe r 30, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE S ECURITIES EXCHA ANGE ACT OF 1934 For the trans ition period from to Co mmission File Number: 001- 37759
+For the fiscal year ended September 30, 2020

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-37759

+OUTLOOK THERAPEUTICS, INC.

+(Exact name of registrant as specified in its charter)

-OUTLOOK THERAPE UTICS, I NC.
-Delaware (State or other jurisdiction of incorporation or organization) 38-398270 (I.R.S.
-Employer Ident 7 Clarke Drive Cranbury, New Jersey 0851 (609) 619-3990 (Address, including zip code, and telepl none number, including area code , of registrant's principa l executive offices)
+Delaware (State or other jurisdiction of incorporation or organization) 38-3982704 (I.R.S.
+Employer Identification No.)

-Securities re gistered pursuant to Section 12(b) of the Act: Title of Each Class of Each Exchange or Common Stock, \$0.01 par value per Series A warrants to purchase Commo The Nasdaq Capit The Nasdaq Capit Constitut Desir (a) a Callan A and Ni and Securities Regis tered Pursuant to Section 12 g) of the Act: None

-Indicate by check mark if the registrant is a well-known seaso Indicate by check mark if the registrant is not required to file Indicate by check mark whether the registrant (1) has filed all reports required to be filed by S ection 13 or 15(d) of th e Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period than the for the past 90 days.
-Yes \boxtimes No \square registrant was required to file so ich reports), and (2) has s been subject to such filing requirements Indicate by check mark whether the registrant has submitted Regulation S-T (§ 232.405 of this chapter) during the preceding No □ ed electronically every Interacti ling 12 months (or for such sho ve Data File required t rter period that the regi to be submitted pursuant to Rule 405 of strant was required to submit such files).
-Indicate by check mark if disclosure of delinquent filers purs of the registrant's knowledge, in definitive proxy or informat Form 10-K. □ ion statements incorporated by reference in Part III of t this Form 10-K or any amendment to this Indicate by check mark whether the registrant is a large ac emerging growth company.
-See the definition of "large acce in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \square Emerging growth company \boxtimes Non-accelera nted filer □ Smaller reporting company \boxtimes If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to S on period for complying with any new or Indicate by check mark whether registrant is a shell company The aggregate market value of the registrant's common stocl registrant's most recently completed second fiscal quarter) be approximately \$15.6 million.
-As of December 14, 2018, the registrant had outstanding 85,0 (as defined in Rule 12b-2 of the s, held by non-affiliates of the rused upon the closing market pri Exchange Act).
-Yes Egistrant as of March 30 ce of such stock on The 0, 2018 (which is the last business day of Nasdaq Capital Market on that date, was NTS INCORPORATED BY • None.
+4260 U.S. Route 1

+Monmouth Junction, New Jersey (Address of principal executive offices) 08852

+(Zip Code)

+(609) 619-3990 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each classTrading Symbol(s)Name of each exchange on which registeredCommon StockOTLKThe Nasdaq Stock Market LLCSeries A WarrantsOTLKWThe Nasdaq Stock Market LLC

+Securities Registered Pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period than the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer

+Accelerated filer

+Accelerated filer

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖾

+The aggregate market value of the registrant's common stock, held by non-affiliates of the registrant as of March 31, 2020 (which is the last business day of registrant's most recently completed second fiscal quarter) based upon the closing market price of such stock on The Nasdaq Capital Market on that date, was approximately \$20.4 million.
+As of December 18, 2020, the registrant had outstanding 127,183,109 shares of common stock, par value \$0.01 per share.

+DOCUMENTS INCORPORATED BY REFERENCE

+None
-OUTLOOK THERAPEUTICS, INC. ANNUAL REPORT ON FORM 10-K

-TABLE OF CONTENTS
+OUTLOOK THERAPEUTICS, INC. ANNUAL REPORT ON FORM 10-K TABLE OF CONTENTS